AlexJReid/blog/content/posts/monoblok/index.md

 ![monoblok](./monoblok.png)

-It is firmly an experimental toy at this point but the ideas are nice and the surface area is small enough to actually understand in an afternoon.
+It is firmly an experimental toy at this point but the ideas are quite nice, I think.

 ## What's in the box

 A single-threaded event loop sat on top of the excellent [libxev](https://github.com/mitchellh/libxev), so you get kqueue, io_uring, epoll or IOCP depending on where you run it.
 No threads, no locks, zero-copy fan-out.
 It speaks enough of the NATS wire protocol that an off-the-shelf NATS client can connect, `SUB` and `PUB`, which is rather convenient because it means you can drop it in alongside existing tooling without writing a client library first.

-The two features worth talking about:
+The two key features:

 **The last-value cache (LVC).** Every subject has an implicit cache of its most recent value.
 Subscribe to `$LVC.foo.bar` and you immediately receive the cached value (if any), then the live stream of subsequent publishes.
 Wildcards work too.
 It's on by default and costs a couple of percent overhead.